KarateTD/thebestdarngirls/README.md

 ## Test
 First, you must have an account on the <a href="https://developer.amazon.com/alexa/console/ask" target="_blank">Alexa Developer Console</a> to test.
 Open your Alexa skill and click the "Test" tab.
-To start, say the following invocation "Open The Best Darn Girls".
+To start, say the following invocation "Open [Invocation of your choice]".
 Then follow the prompts.
 Listen for grammar and spelling errors.

 ## How to use
 Create an account on the Alexa Developer Console and the AWS Management Console.
 In the Alexa Developer Console, create a skill with the above mention intents, sample utterances, and slots.
 In the AWS Management Console, create 2 Lambda functions with